|Home||Farm Goal||Farm Tour||Honey Page||More Photos||Beekeepers Recipes &News||Special Birthday Album|

 This web site is maintained by Ettamarie Peterson.
 She thanks Ken Lesmeister for starting it

-and Dave Cushman, a fellow beekeeper in Leicestershire, England (we are sorry to say Dave died recently)
+and Dave Cushman, a fellow beekeeper in Leicestershire, England (I am sorry to say Dave is no longer alive.)

 and Chalea Sumner, Santa Rosa Jr. College Instructor for giving her lots of help!

 Any comments about this web site are welcome.
 Please direct them to Ettamarie Peterson.

 Last revised Aug.
 26, 2013